top of page

 Walking is preferred over driving, pay attention to your immediate surroundings

-Don’t wait for officials to issue a tsunami warning; instead, move quickly.
-Walking is preferred over driving to avoid traffic, debris, and other hazards.
-Your safety depends on immediate action, and awareness of your surroundings will assist in navigating to a safe location.
+After the shaking stops, evacuating to high ground is essential if you are near the shore or on the beach.
+Don’t wait for officials to issue a tsunami warning; instead, move quickly to safety.
+Walking is the preferred method, as it helps avoid traffic jams, debris, and other hazards.
+Your safety depends on immediate action and awareness of your surroundings will assist in finding a safe location.

-If You’re in a High-Rise
+What to Do If You’re in a High-Rise Building

+Being in a high-rise building during an earthquake demands specific attention.
 Immediately Drop, Cover, and Hold On.
-It is crucial to avoid windows and any potential hazards.
-Refrain from using elevators, and be prepared for possible activation of sprinkler systems or fire alarms.
+It's crucial to avoid windows and potential hazards around you.
+Refrain from using elevators.
+Be prepared for the possible activation of sprinkler systems or fire alarms.
 Stay in place until the shaking has stopped to ensure your safety.

-If You’re in a Stadium or Theatre
+Staying Safe in a Stadium or Theatre

 Remain in your seat and bend over to protect your head and neck